 Requesting flexible working

 To be eligible for flexible working, you must have worked for the employer for 26 weeks continuously at the date you apply.
 You can only make one request in any 12 month period.

 - access to a telephone so that you can call the person you are caring for

 - a reserved car parking space, to make getting in and out of work quicker and easier

 - reasonable notice if overtime or working from home is necessary

-If you need help in your caring role you can ask your local Trust for a carer's assessment.
-This takes into account your needs (for example, if you want to work and what help you might need) and the needs of the person you are caring for.
+If you need help in your caring role, you can ask the health and social care trust for a carer's assessment.
+The assessment considers your needs (for example, what help you might need if you want to work) and the needs of the person you are caring for.